sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 [ACCORDION-BEGIN [Step 4: ](Assign users to scopes)]

 To regain access to your secured endpoint, you need to get the `Display` OAuth scope assigned.
-This is done using the SCP cockpit.
+This is done using the BTP cockpit.

 1. First, go to your account on Cloud Foundry and find the **Role Collections** menu under the **Security** module.